 Hi, this is your friend Nurul Islam, the founder of the site “Technab.”
 I am a computer hardware engineer.
 After graduation, I joined a renowned...Read more

-If you believe your Ethernet cable is having connection issues, you may quickly test it to discover what the issue is.
-The problems sometimes can be from your ISP and other times from the cable itself.
-But everyone doesn’t have access to an ethernet cable tester.
-So, How to Test Ethernet Cable Without a Tester?
+If you believe your Ethernet cable is having connection issues, you may quickly test it to discover what is the issue it’s encountering.
+The problems can sometimes be from your ISP and the cable itself.
+Plus, Very few people have the right tool or access to an Ethernet cable tester to determine the issue.

-We all know how vital ethernet cables are even in today’s world of wireless networks.
+We all know how necessary Ethernet cables are even in today’s world of wireless networks.
 Ethernet cables are a must for faster data transmission in your PCs/laptops and more.
-Hence, read below to know more if you wish to see how you can test your ethernet cable without a tester.
+Hence, read below to know more if you wish to see how you can test your Ethernet cable without a tester.

-- Additional software like “ethernet testing’ can provide a more detailed report about ethernet cable.
+- Additional software like “Ethernet testing” can provide a more detailed report about Ethernet cables.

 - Ethernet cables can get damaged due to a variety of reasons, and it’s better to replace them rather than repair them.